unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > > ~~~
 > > {:.output}
 > >
-> > As you can see, the Batchnorm layer has 356 parameters, which is 4 per input node.
-> > These are the moving mean, moving standard deviation, scaling factor and offset factor that are used at prediction time.
 > >
 > > We can train the model again as follows:
 > > ~~~